 Reggio Emilia Approach

-From our Preschool Enrichment program through to Grade three, our young classrooms have become inspired by the Reggio Emilia approach to learning.
+From Kindergarten through to Grade three, our young classrooms have become inspired by the Reggio Emilia approach to learning.
 Our classrooms are alive with a wide variety of learning spaces, unique lighting, and interesting centers for exploration.
 Our children are challenged to pursue their own learning and can move through curriculum expectations quickly as their interest leads them.

 The Reggio Emilia Approach is a philosophy for preschool and primary education.
 Developed in Italy, its goal is to develop a lifelong passion for learning and exploration.

 - The focus is on children’s natural development and close connection to their environment

 - Children are viewed as capable, creative, curious and full of potential

 Play and Projects

 - Instruction is delivered largely through play and projects

 - Projects are in-depth studies of concepts, ideas and interests that come from the children